zonca/italianschoolsd-website/site/content/tuition-payment.md

 Later we will ask to comple the pre-enrollment form so we can get all the necessary personal information.

-Finally we will send an invoice pro-rated based on the number of remaining classes in the year, you can then choose to pay either monthly (with 20% admin fee) or in full.
+Finally we will send an invoice pro-rated based on the number of remaining classes in the year and the tuition for late enrollments (see on the enrollment page the section on payments received after August 20th), you can then choose to pay either monthly (with 20% admin fee) or in full.

 The due date of the invoice will be after the first 2 classes.
 If you decide not to finalize enrollment, contact us: we will cancel the invoice and nothing is due.
-Paying the invoice finalizes enrollment, after that the standard cancellation policy outlined below applies.
+Paying the invoice finalizes enrollment, after that our standard cancellation policy applies.